<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 7. Verbally Ask Customers for Reviews

-8. Ask the Right Questions
+8. Ask Customers the Right Questions

 1. Ask Every Customer for a Review

-The Tips: Automate the review outreach process by sending an invitation to every customer that purchases goods or services from your business.
+The Tips: Automate the review outreach process by sending an invitation to every customer who purchases goods or services from your business.
 Also, since it’s against Google policy to ask only happy customers for feedback or to incentivize writing a review, you’ll avoid having your reviews removed and ensure you’re complying with all guidelines.

 The Impact: As we said before, asking more people for reviews will lead to more of them.
-Based on the statistic above, if you ask 100 customers for a review a month, you should get around 20 reviews a month.
+Based on the statistics above, if you ask 100 customers for a review a month, you should get around 20 reviews a month.
 That can make a big difference for a small business on the up and up!

 Nothing’s a sure thing, and maybe you won’t receive as many reviews as you were hoping for after reaching out to all your customers.
-But expanding customer outreach will likely help you get more online reviews in the long run.
+However, expanding customer outreach will likely help you get more online reviews in the long run.

 Level of Effort: HIGH